NuevoFoundation/workshops/content/english/python-pixel/Activities/activity-6.md

 newimg.save("Mycat.png")
 ```

 Wow!
 This is our cat after the cropping.
-We cropped right half of the image!
+We cropped the right half of the image!

 <img src="../../media/halfcat.png" width=25%>